Updated on 2/10/2023

 - Ask if they would like to talk to a therapist.

 If you are concerned that your teen is cutting, and you’re ready to seek help for self-harm, we encourage you to seek out help from a professional that is experienced in helping teens with this issue.
-With treatment centers in many states around the U.S., we offer a variety of treatment options that can help teens get through the challenging adolescent years.
+With treatment centers in many states, we offer a variety of treatment options that can help teens get through the challenging adolescent years.
 Reach out to us for more information.